ilariagnd/CardioICURisk/README.md

 Python 3.7.7

 ## Getting started
 The analysis is based on MIMIC III tables.
+Access to the database can be requested [here](https://physionet.org/content/mimiciii/1.4/) by researchers that meet the criteria.

-Given the huge size of some of the tables, the selection of cardiovascular patients was perform with a query on MIMIC III database using SAS (see ICDM codes in the supplementary material of the paper).
+Given the huge size of some of the tables, the selection of cardiovascular patients was perform with a query on MIMIC III database using a database management system  (see ICDM codes in Appendix A of the manuscript).
 Assuming the filtering has been performed, you will need the following tables:
 - PATIENTS_filtered.sas7bdat
 - CHARTEVENTS_filtered.sas7bdat
 - LABEVENTS_filtered.sas7bdat